harlig/square-one/README.md

 Should consider accessibility and write letters or some symbol on tiles to differentiate.

 - [ ] Full ice map with obstacles that stop you from sliding
+- [ ] Map where you think you're out of turns but then

 ## Mechanic ideas